plausible/website/_posts/2020-06-30-server-logs-vs-javascript-based-web-analytics.md

 * Server logs are not pretty, not user friendly and the user experience is not ideal.
 It's a bit of a pain to set up and the user interface is a little bit difficult to use and understand.
 Many site owners want a prettier and simpler plug and play solution.
 * Server log stats are not accurate when compared to what stats you see in tools such as Plausible Analytics.
 An overwhelming amount of website traffic is automated and comes from search engines, web crawlers and other bots.
 How to find signal-in-the-noise of server-side analytics and how to filter out bots are very time-consuming tasks.
-* Server logs don't provide richer information such as screen resolution, bounce rates, time on site and more.
 * Despite many hosting providers such as Netlify and Cloudflare offering server-side analytics, many sites such as those on GitHub pages have no access to server logs at all.
 * Server logs only keep a limited amount of traffic data so you need a way to archive them before they are deleted.